quelpa/quelpa/README.md

 ## Overview

 `quelpa` uses recipes in [MELPA's format](https://github.com/milkypostman/melpa#recipe-format) to build your desired packages from source and installs them using the built-in Emacs package manager.
-Basically, it's a standards-complying [el-get](https://github.com/dimitri/el-get).
-Or a local MELPA that doesn't require waiting for new builds.
+You could say it is a `package.el` compliant [el-get](https://github.com/dimitri/el-get) or even a local MELPA.

-`quelpa` can be used in many ways, for example to manage your personal packages with less limitations than a package archive would impose on you, testing development versions of other packages or as a helper when developing a package.
+`quelpa` can be used in many ways, for example to manage your personal packages, testing development versions of other packages or as a helper when developing a package.

 To get an idea how to use it to manage your Emacs setup, take a look at the [steckemacs configuration](https://github.com/steckerhalter/steckemacs.el/blob/master/steckemacs.el), where `quelpa` loads and installs the required packages just before they are configured.